zu213/peer/README.md

-# 📶 peer to peer website (kinda) - WIP 🧱
+# 📶 Peer to peer website (kinda)

 When finished will be an electron app that allows users to connect generically, starting their own api servers and hopefully talking directly.

-Currently contains:
-- TEMPLATE FOR A FRONTEND THAT CNA START A SERVER AND MESSAGE IT

-TODO:
-- POTENTIALLY MAKE PORT AN INPUT
-- THEN SANCTION OFF AS TEMPLATE AND MAKE MESSAGING SERVICE POTENTIALLY.
+The key thing about this repo is the elctron apps start upa server themselves this allows them to communivcate directly.

+Usage locally:
+- Nviagte to the template or the messaging app
+- Run npm i
+- run npm start
+- open another terminal
+- Nviagte to the template or the messaging app
+- run npm run electron the app shpuld start up

+The template gives....

+The message folder is an example of utilising the template to create an electron app